The Devil in the Dark – Part II

 Stardate 122218.40

 I have decided that in order to complete this mission, we will need to lose our bearings, much like Cebe Tate.
-The sky is clear, and while there are many trees, there is often a view of the sun.
+This will be harder than it seems.
+The sky is clear, and while there are many trees, there is often a view of the sun to get our bearings.
 I am also still very aware of a giant landmark to the south – the Gulf.
 Then there’s the map.
 I throw the map away so that we can best simulate the conditions which the unfortunate rancher was faced with.

 Stardate 122218.45

 Science Officer Alfie has returned the map.
-Each time I throw it further, he comes back with it.
-His cold logic must find it to be a counterproductive idea.
+Each time I throw it, he comes back with it.
+His cold logic must find this to be a counterproductive idea.

 Stardate 122218.50

-The morning sun has stretched to it’s peak.
-The land here, outside the clear, sandy path, is treacherous.
-Still, we have yet to spot the beast or be properly lost.
+The morning sun has stretched to its peak.
+The land outside the clear, sandy, pleasant path is treacherous.
+Still, we have yet to spot the beast or get properly lost.

 Stardate 122218.60

 We have encountered flooding on the trail!
 Surely this will obliterate our path and our own tracks.
-This will be where Cebe lost his way.
+This must be where Cebe lost his way.
 I wish to add to my will that my son, ensign Bryce, receive my communicator when it is found.
-I have recorded several heartfelt messages and confessions and I wish for him to be responsible for seeing they are sent to the proper parties.
+I have recorded several heartfelt messages and confessions and I wish for him to be responsible for seeing they are sent to the proper parties and posting on the appropriate social media outlets.

 Stardate 122218.70